-Tracey Crouch occasionally rebelled against their party in this parliament
+Tracey Crouch has sometimes rebelled against their party in the current parliament.
+Find out more.

 More of Tracey Crouch’s recent appearances

 Entered the House of Commons on 6 May 2010 — General election